howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 ```
 You don't need to pass any arguments in controller.
 You don't need to implement any models for database.
-Just ask the Outlaw to do the bad things for you!
+The Outlaw do all the evil things for you!

 Now check your database, the 'articles' table is created, and you just inserted one row into it!